Employment and employee benefits in Switzerland: overview

 Restriction of activities

-During the existence of an employment contract, the employee is prohibited from engaging in any competitive activity by operation of law.
+During employment, the employee is prohibited from engaging in any competitive activity by operation of law.

 Post-employment restrictive covenants